 Since older adults are notorious for source monitoring deficits (see Hashtroudi, Johnson, & Chrosniak, 1989; Henkel, Johnson, & De Leonardis, 1998; Mitchell & Hill, 2019; see also Spencer & Raz, 1995), we expected older adults to remember fewer items overall than younger adults; however, we expected older adults to be more strategic in their remembering indicating that responsible remembering may be intact in old age.
 Specifically, we expected older adults to engage responsible remembering mechanisms by rating items they were responsible for remembering as more important than items their friend was responsible for remembering, indicating the strategic utilization of their more limited memory capacity.
-As a result, older adults may prioritize memory for items they were responsible for remembering at a greater expense of the items their friend was responsible for remembering at a greater expense of the items their friend was responsible for remembering at a greater expense of the items their friend was responsible for remembering to younger adults.
+As a result, older adults may prioritize memory for items they were responsible for remembering at a greater expense of the items their friend was responsible for remembering in comparison to younger adults.
 However, information importance may also drive memory in older adults such that important items are better remembered than items judged as less important to remember, even if their friend was responsible for remembering them.